getclump/clump/README.md

 Clump removes the need for the developer to even think about bulk-fetching, batching and retries, providing a powerful and composable interface for aggregating resources.

-An example of batching using futures:
+An example of batching fetches using futures without Clump:

 ```scala
 tracksService.get(trackIds).flatMap { tracks =>